Wednesday 25 August 2010

 • 2016 / In a reorganisation of Belgium's national league pyramid, RFC Tournai is played in ACFF Amateur Division 3, the new fifth - and lowest - tier of the national divisions.

 • 2023 / Finishing 4th in ACFF National Division 3A, RFC Tournai qualifies for the promotion play-offs, in which it successively defeats RCS Onhaye (2-3 and penalties) and RSC Habay-la-Neuve to return to the 4th level of the football pyramid.
-A final is played against RFC Union La Calamine (which is also won, 2-0), but with an extra promotion spot being available, this match is superfluous.
+A final is played against RFC Union La Calamine (which is also won, 2-0), but with an extra promotion spot being available, this match proves to have been superfluous.

 Note: Below, a compilation of photos of three different visits: pictures 1-8 = non-matchday visit, February 2020 / pictures 9-10, 14 & 22 = match visit, August 2010 / pictures 11-13, 15-21 & 23-34 = match visit, November 2022.